viperleed/viperleed/doc/content/basics/how_to_run.rst

 ===================

-A large number of files are created in the work directory is executed in defined by the :ref:`-w option of viperleed calc<cli_calc>`.
+A large number of files are created in the work directory is executed in defined by the :ref:`-w option<cli_calc>` of |calc|.
 ViPErLEED will copy input files there, run all requested calculations, and then copy the relevant output files back to the input directory.
 For this purpose, ViPErLEED also creates a :ref:`manifest` file that lists the relevant output files which will be copied back.

 The directory tree after a run may look something like this: